yoshiyuki-koyama/wav_f64vec/README.md

 # wav_f64vec
 A library of reading & writing wav files, and interconversion between wav audio data and `Vec<Vec<f64>>`.
+Only for 64bit OS.

 ## Introduction
 This libary provides the following features: